 Other reviews have noted that they have received at least one defective unit, so be aware of this before handing over the reasonably large chunk of cash.
 When the unit works well, it is great, but you may come across a few sound, connection, and consistency issues.

-This is the final Ring model on this list and the original Wi-Fi Enabled Video Doorbell made by them.
-This differs from the previous two Ring products in terms of the image quality, as it has 720p HD video as opposed to 1080p HD.
-This more affordable model has a rechargeable battery, or you can opt to hard-wire it for a constant charge.
+This is the final Ring model on this list and the 2nd generation of the original Wi-Fi Enabled Video Doorbell made famously by them.
+This differs from the original version which was only capable of 720p HD, now having the ability to have image quality of 1080p HD.
+Another drastic update is in regards to motion detection which is now a lot more reliable.
+This more affordable model still has a rechargeable battery, or you can opt to hard-wire it for a constant charge.

 Some customers were disappointed to learn that they have to pay a fee each month for Cloud Video Recording.
 This allows you to look back over the footage (it is kept for 60 days) and review it for security or investigative reasons.
 If you do not opt for this, you can still check the image in real-time, talk to people outside the door, and get motion alerts.
 This model features all of the trimmings you would expect from a Ring model, including night vision, two-way talking, Wi-Fi and Alexa compatibility, motion detection, instant alerts when motion is detected or the doorbell is rung.

 This would be a good choice if you are looking for a more affordable model but do not mind a slightly poorer video quality and, by many reports, slower app connectivity.